Multicultural Postdoctoral Residency

 Description of Residency

-The Multicultural Postdoctoral Residency is a 1500-hour program beginning in mid-August 2023 and ending in late-May, with an option to extend to August 2024.
+The Multicultural Postdoctoral Residency is a 1500-hour program beginning August 5, 2024 and ending in late-May, with an option to extend up to August 1, 2025.
 Postdoctoral Residents will be expected to perform all the duties of a generalist clinician in a comprehensive multicultural university counseling center and will receive supervision according to the State of California Board of Psychology guidelines.
 Duties include but are not limited to: short-term individual, group, and couples counseling; possible supervision of psychology interns and/or practicum trainees; counseling assessment and referral; crisis intervention; consultation with students, faculty, staff, and parents; and development of campus outreach activities for a target population (e.g., International students, students who identify with a specific religious group, students with disabilities, LGBT Resource Center, Cross-cultural center).
 The Multicultural Postdoctoral Residency also provides the opportunity to develop or continue an area of emphasis regarding cultural diversity.

-Applicants will need to indicate their area of interest for the specialization in their application cover letter.
+Applicants will need to indicate their area of interest for the specialization in their cover letter/letter of interest.

 Due to the unique professional development needs of Postdoctoral Residents, we encourage involvement in numerous forms of training and supervision of interns and/or practicum trainees.
 Postdoctoral Residents attend Social Justice and Outreach Seminar, attend a Supervision of Supervision or Professional Development seminar, provide (with a licensed psychologist) supervision to the psychology intern group supervision, and may have the opportunity to provide secondary supervision (30 minutes per week) to an intern and/or practicum trainee.